Hottest year on record almost certain to occur by end of 2030, UN warns

 - list 3 of 3‘A calamity’: Why is a record heatwave sweeping South Asia?

-The WMO also said there is a 75 percent chance that the five-year average temperature between 2026 and 2030 will exceed 1.5C (2.7F) since the pre-industrial era, a threshold scientists warn could lead to more extreme weather conditions, including heatwaves and storms.
+The WMO also said there is a 75 percent chance that the five-year average temperature between 2026 and 2030 will exceed 1.5C (2.7F) above pre-industrial levels, a threshold scientists warn could lead to more extreme weather conditions, including heatwaves and storms.

 Under the Paris Agreement, which came into effect in November 2016, almost 200 countries agreed to limit global warming to 1.5C above pre-industrial levels.